027 366 3067 office@civiliq.co.nz

 Small civils and site works:

-Minor civil works that complete a project often carry risk if not defined.
+Civil IQ has recently completed walkway and boardwalk construction in Warkworth, alongside drainage, earthworks and civil works as part of a wider project scope.
 We document connections, local grading and small structural items so the scope is clear.
 This helps pricing, sequencing and close out.

 Where necessary, we provide notes for temporary works and access so delivery remains safe.